-Lastly, given the \textit{grounding gap} between human and language model interactions, we explore a potential prompt-based intervention.
-We design a prompt around our qualitative error analysis and re-evalaute \framework{} (\S \ref{sec:prompt_mitigation}).
+Lastly, we explore a potential prompt-based intervention.
+We design a prompt around our qualitative error analysis and re-evaluate \framework{}.

 \paragraph{Method} We add a mitigation prompt (full text in Appendix \ref{appdx:mitigation}) to \texttt{Chat GPT-3.5 Turbo}, instructing it to avoid errors from our analysis (\S\ref{sec:lm_error_anal}); specifically, to \textbf{(1)} ask clarification questions when necessary, \textbf{(2)} use follow-up questions to continue a conversation, and \textbf{(3)} use acknowledgment to show empathy.
-Our prompting approach is similar to contemporary work on preference elicitation~\cite{li2023eliciting}, where prompting a model to first clarify a task improves human ratings for task performance.
+Our prompting approach is similar to related work on preference elicitation~\cite{li2023eliciting}, where prompting a model to first clarify a task improves human ratings for task performance.

-\paragraph{Results} Our prompt mitigation on \texttt{ChatGPT 3.5} initially looks promising, with base rates substantially higher across the board: followup nearly $4\times$s ($10.76 \rightarrow 42.32$), acknowledgment $2\times$s ($1.05 \rightarrow 2.54$), and clar. increases from $0 \rightarrow 1.16$. \textbf{However}, we note that interventions result in overeager grounding: models overuse \framework{} for minimally improved alignment (e.g. Cohen's $\kappa$).
-For example, while mitigation results in \textit{$50\%$ more followups than a human supporter}, alignment is still poor.
-Furthermore, for clarification, we find that $\kappa$ \textbf{decreases} after mitigation ($0 \rightarrow -1.65$), with mitigated $\kappa$ \textit{significantly worse than random chance.} Altogether, we find that while a prompting intervention significantly increases base rates of \framework{}, it yields minimal increases (and potentially decreases) across Cohen $\kappa$ agreement with humans, indicating that grounding gap is a fundamental problem that difficult to address by prompting mitigations alone.
+\paragraph{Results} Our prompt mitigation on \texttt{ChatGPT 3.5} initially looks promising, with base rates substantially higher across the board: followup nearly quadruples ($10.76 \rightarrow 42.32$), acknowledgment doubles ($1.05 \rightarrow 2.54$), and clarification increases from $0 \rightarrow 1.16$. \textbf{However}, we note that interventions result in overeager grounding: simulated supporters overuse \framework{} for minimally improved agreement (e.g. Cohen's $\kappa$).
+For example, while mitigation results in \textit{$50\%$ more followups than a human supporter}, agreement is still poor.
+Furthermore, for clarification, we find that $\kappa$ \textbf{decreases} after mitigation ($0 \rightarrow -1.65$), with mitigated $\kappa$ \textit{significantly worse than random chance.} Altogether, we find that while a prompting intervention significantly increases base rates of \framework{}, it yields minimal increases (and potentially decreases) across Cohen $\kappa$ agreement with humans, indicating that the grounding gap is a fundamental problem, difficult to address by prompting alone.